georgenorman/lab-kit-js/README.md

 ### HTML Block tag

-The &lt;lk-html-block&gt; tag renders a heading, followed by a &lt;code&gt; block with the XML escaped text from the element of the given templateId.
+The &lt;lk-html-block&gt; tag renders an optional heading and comment, followed by the raw text from the element of the given templateId.

 Example: